 8. When and where are the tryouts held?

-The tryout schedule is posted on the CYA website on the News and Travel pages.
+The tryout schedule is posted on the CYA website and social media sites.
 Note that you should check the schedule frequently since it is subject to change due to gym closures and the like.
 The tryout dates vary by grade and gender—please go to the Travel tab on the Basketball page of the CYA website for specific times, dates and locations.

 9. My son plays another sport in the Fall?
 What do I do about conflicts with the Travel tryouts or practices?

 CYA basketball understands that many of its basketball players may be playing soccer, football, baseball, or other fall sports as well as participating in the CYA Travel basketball program.
 With regard to the tryouts, CYA Basketball asks you to ask the other sports to allow your child to be released to attend at least two of the basketball tryouts.
 Once a player has been selected to a Travel team, CYA basketball understands that their first commitment is to their Fall sport team.
 You should inform your CYA Basketball coach of any conflicts that may exist and try to make as many basketball tryouts or pre-season games as possible.
 Starting in November and during the Winter program, Travel Basketball should be considered the primary sport.

 10. When does the Travel season start and end?

 For the Travel program, practices will begin in mid to late October once the teams have been selected.
 Most Travel programs participate in a pre-season Thanksgiving tournament.
 The regular season begins in December and ends in early March with playoffs.